Glowforge

 • JPG and PNG are ‘Raster’ or ‘Non-Vector’ file formats and will only allow engraving.

 • Inkscape and Adobe Illustrator are available on laptops in the Imagine Lab.
 If you wish to work on your design in the lab, please be sure to schedule additional time.
+Staff will not be able to assist you with software.

 • The library does not guarantee the results of your project will meet your expectations.
 You are responsible for performing test cuts, checking measurements, and making sure you are using the correct material.